oracle-livelabs/adb/shared/adb-speaks-human/agentic-select-ai/use-ask-oracle-demo-app/use-ask-oracle-demo-app.md

 ## Introduction

-Before you learn and create your own Select AI Agents, this quick lab is your hands-on tour of the demo app that showcases the agentic chatbot running on Oracle Autonomous Database using Select AI.
-You’ll open the app, peek at the settings, pick an AI Agent, and try a few prompts—no heavy setup, just click and chat.
+Before you create your own Select AI agents, this quick lab is your hands-on tour of the demo chatbot app that showcases the agentic chatbot running on Oracle Autonomous Database using Select AI Agent.
+While we’ll focus on interacting with an agent team, the chatbot also supports asking natural language questions of your database data and received LLM responses enhanced with your private document content using retrieval augmented generation (RAG).
+You’ll open the app, review at the settings, pick an AI Agent, and try a few prompts—no heavy setup, just click and chat.

 Estimated Time: 10 minutes.